California governor offers $144B budget, sees big surplus

 It’s the largest projected surplus since at least 2000, according to state finance officials.

-The new governor’s budget devotes $13.6 billion of the windfall to build the state’s reserves and to pay down state debt and its growing pension liability.
+The new governor’s budget devotes $13.6 billion of the windfall to build the state’s reserves and to pay down state debt and growing pension liabilities.
 It’s in keeping with his promise to follow the fiscally frugal path of his predecessor, termed-out Gov. Jerry Brown.

 Like Brown, Newsom said he is girding the state against an inevitable recession.